tuyunbin/Video-Description-with-Spatial-Temporal-Attention/README.md

 The codes are forked from [yaoli/arctic-capgen-vid](https://github.com/yaoli/arctic-capgen-vid).

-## We illustrate the training details, which can also be found in their repo.
+## We illustrate the training details in following:

 ## usage